CodiumTeam/legacy-training-python/web-page-generator-kata/README.md

 # Web Page Generator Kata

+## Goals
+- **Practice the sprout class technique** to avoid adding more complexity to the current classes
+- **Practice the wrap method/class technique** in the bonus task to encapsulate the current logic and add a the new feature

+## How to run and see the result
+On Linux and Mac

+    make

+in Windows using docker

+    docker run -v %cd%:/opt/project -w /opt/project python make

+Open in a browser [html/users.html](html/users.html)

 ## Description:
 ### Context
 We currently have system that generates static web pages for our website.
 One of those pages is the Users Biography page where it is displayed valuable information about our registered users.